babonet13/HostYourNode/deploy/readme.md

 Objective of this section
 -
 This section allow you to step-by-step build a full Bitcoin stack (BTC, LN & PAY nodes)
+> At this stage of the projet the only node available is bitcoin node (implemented by bitcoind)

 Manual installation
 -